What are Standard Dental Implants?

 Another strategy for implant placement within narrow spaces is the incorporation of the mini-implant.
 Mini-implants may be used for small teeth and incisors.
 Get more information about alternatives to traditional implants by checking out our mini implant section.

-For Auckland patients - Click here>
+For more information - Click here>